Understanding Body Mass Index On A Deeper Level

 • Finding healthy outlets for managing stress

-These activities can not only help with weight management, they can also improve cardiovascular health, enhance mental well-being, strengthen muscles and bones, and increase overall physical and mental resilience.
+These activities can not only help with weight management, but they can also improve cardiovascular health, enhance mental well-being, strengthen muscles and bones, and increase overall physical and mental resilience.

 One example of supportive research is a ten-year longitudinal study of 2,287 middle and high school students.
 It found that reducing fast food intake and screen time while increasing fruit/vegetable intake, family meals, and moderate-to-vigorous physical activity resulted in 32% of adolescents exiting the BMI category of “obesity” as they progressed into young adulthood.
 However, you might be surprised to learn that abstaining from dieting as an adolescent was also associated with exiting the “obesity” BMI category.